johnneed/state-machine/README.md

 5. Sign into Github or create a new Github account: https://github.com/join?source=header-home

-4. In your terminal program, navigate to where you want your code to live.
-Use the **cd** command to navigate to your profile folder  **cd ~/**.
-Create the folder if you need to **mkdir my-projects** and then navigate into that folder **cd my-projects**
+4. In your terminal program, navigate to where you want your code to live by using the **cd** command.
+For instance you navigate to your profile using **cd ~/**.

+5. Create a folder if you need to.
+For instance you can create a folder called "my-projects" like this **mkdir my-projects** and then navigate into that folder **cd my-projects**

-5. Clone this repository.
+6. Clone this repository.
 In the Terminal type **git clone https://github.com/johnneed/state-machine.git**  Git will download this code and create a new folder called *state-machine*

-6. Navigate into the *state-machine* folder **cd state-machine**
+7. Navigate into the *state-machine* folder **cd state-machine**

-7. Install local dependencies using Node Package Manager *npm*.
+8. Install local dependencies using Node Package Manager *npm*.
 Type **npm install**

-8. We'll need a few global dependencies.
-Type "npm install -g grunt-cli"  This will install the Command Line Interface for Grunt, which is the tool we use to build our application.
+9. We'll need a few global dependencies.
+Type **npm install -g grunt-cli**  This will install the Command Line Interface for Grunt, which is the tool we use to build our application.
 You may need to restart your terminal after this runs.

-9. Build the application.
+10. Build the application.
 Navigate back to *state-machine* folder if you need to and type *grunt*.
 This will build your application, launch a websserver and open your application in browser.